vaarsha/CLP/README.md

-# CLP
+# CLP-Command Line Parser
-Command Line Parser
+Takes the required arguments and performs operation on it.